MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Flight Control System

+A further scenario (the video is available at~\cite{Silano2017_carPartiallyCover}) was considered to show how the simulation can be easily customized without the need to redesign the entire system.
+The numerical example aims to show how the performance of the detection and tracking algorithms can be easily evaluated while running alongside the drone tracking controller.
+Two cars are considered for the case of interest.
+One (red car) engages the~\ac{ESP} control while the other (yellow) switches off such control unit when changing the lane.
+As it can be seen from the video, the search window adapts its sizes in response to partial occlusions of the target.

+Finally, the video at~\cite{worldChanged} shows the advantages of using a modular architecture for the platform.
+The video shows how the whole system architecture can be tested under various conditions simply changing the scenario\footnote{The \textit{vr\_octavia} scenario was considered.}.
+As shown in the video, halfway through the simulation (\SI{26}{\second}) increasing the speed of the car causes the drone to tilt excessively moving to instability.

-Those results demonstrated as the system works and the limit of the eye-in-hand configuration, as well.
-Anyhow, the software platform allowed to test the complex system composed by computer vision and control algorithms interacting among them and with the moving objects dynamics.
+The proposed scenarios demonstrate as the software platform allows to test the complex system while interacting with the surrounding environment and computer vision and control algorithms are in the loop.

-The experiments as well as the software platform were developed with the 2015b release of Matlab, equipped with Computer Vision System and Virtual Reality toolboxes, but it is compatible with any Matlab successive release.
-The code is specific for the use case study, but it can be easily and quickly customized to work with any aircraft in the simulation framework.